JovanMercado/Mixed-Signals/README.md

 # Mixed Signals

+THIS PROJECT HAS BEEN CANCELLED.
+SIGNAL DOES NOT WANT FORKS TO USE NEITHER THE NAME "SIGNAL" NOR OPEN WHISPER'S SERVERS.

 Signal is a messaging app for simple private communication with friends.
 This Project aims to bring extra cosmetic features to Signal Private Messenger while keeping the Core of the app intact.